KOTORCommunityPatches/K1_Community_Patch/Categories.md

 Things in this category address bugs and other problems that probably weren't intended by the developers.
 - A droid in the Taris sewers had a vocabulator fault (Reported by ebmar) [ISSUE #15](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/15)
 - A line in k_hjuh_dialog.dlg was inaccessible: [KOTOR Bug Fix Attempt 1.1](http://deadlystream.com/forum/files/file/470-kotor-bug-fix-attempt/)
+- A Sith NPC in the background of a Leviathan bridge cutscene had poor weapon discipline (Reported by ebmar)
+- A Sith NPC in the background of a Leviathan bridge cutscene was having a bad hair day (Reported by ebmar)
 - A stray blaster appears in the middle of a hallway in the Sith Base on Taris
 - Bacca's Blade Hilt script would sometimes not allow you to receive it: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)
 - Bacca's Blade Hilt was never removed from your inventory: [The Comprehensive KOTOR Bug Fix Collection](https://www.nexusmods.com/kotor/mods/75)